Purdue University Office of Admissions logo

 • Big Goal – Make this your best academic year.

-• Allow your student to begin understanding their passion.
+• Allow your student to begin understanding their interests and passions.
 This may mean leaving jobs or activities they no longer find interesting to make more room for their true goals.

 • Junior year is incredibly challenging academically.
 Many students are taking their first heavy schedule of advanced coursework.
 Support your student by helping them identify places to study and outline how much time they need to reach their goals.
 Offer to help or find tutors to assist.

-• Help your student find a professional that works in their future career field.
+• Help your student find a professional that works in a career field they are interested in.

-• Create a time once per week to talk about “college stuff”.
+• Create dedicated time to talk about “college stuff”.
 Keep college conversations here to ensure everyone is on the same page.

-• Plan your Senior Year courses in preparation for your college major freshman year courses.
-(Ex.
-If your freshman year of college requires College Calculus take Pre-Calculus or AP Calculus as a Senior.)
+• Plan your senior year courses in preparation for your college major freshman year courses.
+As an example, if your freshman year of college requires College Calculus take Pre-Calculus or AP Calculus as a senior.

 • Campus visits and college fairs are still available.
 Take the time to get those final questions answered.

-• Submit your Free Application for Federal Student Aid online.
-Need more information – Try this!
+• Submit your Free Application for Federal Student Aid.
+Need more information?
+Click here!

 • Search and apply for scholarships.